cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 ### Automation API endpoints

 There are currently 2 API endpoints serving for automation lab feedback.
-To access these endpoint you need to send an Authorization Header the with the Bearer Token as described above.
+To access these endpoint you need to send along an Authorization Header with the Bearer Token as described above.

 * PUT /api/v1/reaction_process_editor/reaction_process_activities/{id}/automation_response
-  * This endpoints serves to send automation feedback (which is currenty required in Chromatography Activities only).
+  * This endpoints serves to send automation feedback (which is currenty required in `Chromatography` Activities only).
 It accepts the parameter "response_json" with a json file containing the results of the automation in a specific JSON format, describing the vial-plates and vials as returned from the automation devices.

 * PUT /api/v1/reaction_process_editor/reaction_process_activities/{id}/automation_status
-  * This endpoint serves to update the automation status, particularly to report the completion of a ReactionProcessActivity.
+  * This endpoint serves to update the automation status, particularly to report the completed run of a ReactionProcessActivity.
 It accepts the parameter "automation_status".
 As of this writing, "COMPLETED" is the only accepted value, all others will be silently discarded.

 ### AutomationControl & -status model